 Mockup of the component layout.
 The RF shielding plate (shown here) was later removed to better fit the cells.
 Removing this plate will not impact the Nomad’s function or performance–it was added primarily to comply with federal regulations regarding EM interference (nobody tell the FCC!)

 The batteries were simple to wire.
-The positive lead of cell “A” and the negative lead of cell “B” connect to the charging board’s B+ and B- terminals, respectively, and the remaining negative and positive leads are tied together and share the BM terminal.
+The positive wire of cell “A” and the negative wire of cell “B” connect to the charging board’s B+ and B- terminals, respectively, and the remaining negative and positive wires are tied together and share the BM terminal.
 The connection to the BM terminal is how the charging board keeps the cells balanced while charging.

 I had spools of wire in several assorted colors on-hand, so I wired the LED’s red and green cathodes (negative terminals) with wire colors matching their respective LED’s colors.
 Finally, I connected long lengths of wire, maybe 12” or so, to the charging board’s B+ & B- (battery output) and Vin & GND (power input) terminals to later wire to the Nomad (I taped over the other ends to prevent accidental contact for now).